 One to manage the conserved person’s financial affairs and one to manage their personal affairs.
 The court may appoint two separate individuals to perform these roles or one person to oversee both.

 Conservator of The Estate

-The conservator of the estate is appointed specifically to manage the finances of a conserved person that is unable to do so by him or herself.
-Financial actions include applying for public assistance benefits, as well as managing their assets and income.
+The conservator of the estate manages the finances of a conserved person that is unable to do so by himself or herself.
+Financial actions include applying for public assistance benefits, as well as handling their assets and income.

 Conservator of The Person

 The conservator of the person is appointed specifically to maintain the personal needs of the conserved person.
 Such needs include clothing, food, health care, shelter, and safety.

 Related Post: Conservator Of The Estate Vs. Conservator Of The Person

 Where To File For a Conservatorship In Connecticut?